replicatedhq/troubleshoot.sh/docs/source/collect/redis.md

 If unset, this will be set to the string "redis".

 #### `uri` (Required)
 The connection URI to use when connecting to the Redis server.
+You can use `redis://` for standard connections and `rediss://` for SSL connections.

 #### `tls` (Optional)
 TLS parameters are required whenever connections to the target redis server are encrypted using TLS.
 The server can be configured to authenticate clients (`mTLS`) or to secure the connection (`TLS`).
 In `mTLS` mode, the required parameters are `client certificate`, `private key` and a `CA certificate`.
 If the server is configured to encrypt only the connection, then only the `CA certificate` is required.
 When the `skipVerify` option is set to `true`, then verifying the server certificate can be skipped.
 The `skipVerify` option is available only in `TLS` mode.